neilmunday/pes/README.md

 At the heart of PES is the pes.py GUI.
 This can be used on any OS that supports Python and PyGame.

-For use on the Raspberry Pi, PES is distributed via an ArchLinux image which contains pre-compiled emulators for the Raspberry Pi.
+For use on the Raspberry Pi, PES is distributed via an ArchLinux image (see http://pes.mundayweb.com/html/Installation.html#downloading for the latest image) which contains pre-compiled emulators for the Raspberry Pi.
 The configuration and compiliation scripts used to create the image are also included in this repository.

 The PES Raspberry Pi image has the following features: